-Libraries of surface-mount technology (SMT) vendor components and distributed transmission-line elements allow designers to build and simulate passive components for physical realization through a schematic editor fully-synchronized to a layout editor.
-Parameterized EM subcircuits can be used for novel structures to develop passive components using custom building blocks.
+Libraries of surface-mount technology (SMT) vendor components and distributed transmission-line elements allow designers to build and simulate filters for physical realization through a schematic editor fully synchronized to a layout editor.
+Parameterized EM subcircuits can be used for novel structures to develop filters and novel resonators used as custom building blocks.

+Linear frequency domain analysis allows designers to simulate broadband filter responses including in- and out-of-band rejection, return and insertion losses.
 Designers rely on circuit/EM co-simulation to provide embedded parasitic extraction and design verification, along with RF-aware circuit simulation and frequency-dependent transmission-line models.
-Prior to manufacture, component performance can be verified through planar or 3D EM analysis, depending on the geometry of the (packaged) device.
+Prior to manufacture, component performance can be verified through planar or 3D EM analysis

 The AWR Design Environment platform provides a single, complete design environment that seamlessly integrates simulation and design technologies and manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout to define an antenna design and related RF circuitry

 The iFilter™ synthesis wizard within AWR software accelerates design starts, enabling engineers to create lumped-element and distributed filters based on user-defined filter responses.
 The descriptive interface guides users through realizable filters and options and supports low-pass, high-pass, bandpass, and bandstop filters.